For general Spay/Neuter Clinic questions, email email@example.com. Appointments are not made via email.

 Spaying or neutering your animal is the only permanent, 100%-effective method of birth control for dogs and cats.

 Our spay and neuter procedures are done onsite by New Jersey state-licensed veterinarians with over 50 years of combined experience doing spay and neuter surgeries.
 Clinics are held every Wednesday and Friday, and are by appointment only.

-Payment is due at drop-off on the day of surgery.
+We are going to be taking payments for Spay and Neuter at the time of making appointments.
 We accept cash and major credit cards.
 Personal checks are not accepted.
-Prices listed on this site may differ from prices day of surgery - please confirm pricing with HSAC staff.
+Prices listed on this site may differ from prices on the day you make the appointment - please confirm pricing with HSAC staff.
 Prices listed on our spay/neuter form do not apply to our Veterinary Services department.

 You must bring your pet's current Rabies vaccination certificate unless it is receiving a vaccine the day of surgery.
 If a valid Rabies certificate is not presented, your pet will be required to receive one or reschedule.
 A Rabies tag is not valid proof of vaccination.

 Do not allow your pet to have food or water after 10 p.m. the night before their surgery.

 Drop off is 8 a.m. to 8:30 a.m.
 Pick-up times from surgery are:

 •Fridays from 4 p.m to 4:30 p.m.